Hillsborough County Students Return Brick-And-Mortar Style Tuesday

 HILLSBOROUGH COUNTY, Fla.
 (CW44 News At 10) – As concerns of the Delta variant continue, first day of classes began for thousands of students across the Bay Area Tuesday.

-This year, officials narrowed down learning solutions to brick-and-mortar and Hillsborough Virtual.READ MORE: Tampa International Airport To Hire 650 New Employees
+This year, officials narrowed down learning solutions to brick-and-mortar and Hillsborough Virtual.READ MORE: 'Quarantine Back-Up Plan' in Place For Pinellas County Students

 “As you know last year we had brick and mortar, E-Learning, and Hillsborough Virtual.
 But this year, we decided to go with two,” said Superintendent for Hillsborough County Schools, Addison Davis.
 “It’s a better model for us to be able to control and to make sure we protect class size and make sure we really gain access to our students.
 Right now, we have over 98% of our students that are coming back to brick-and-mortar.
 We have around 4,000 students that are transitioning to Hillsborough Virtual.”